 If you want the best possible audio quality, try and get hold of one of the fifth generation iPods – model number A1136.
 This includes the iPod 5G, iPod U2 5G, iPod 5th Gen enhanced and iPod 5th Gen with video.

-The 5.5th Gen ‘Enhanced’ is hart to spot as it has exactly the same model number as the 5th Gen iPod.
+The 5.5th Gen ‘Enhanced’ is hard to spot because it has exactly the same model number as the 5th Gen iPod.
 (A1136).
-The way to tell the ‘Enhanced’ apart is that it has a ‘Search’ option in the software.
-I have one – it sounds great.
+The only way to tell the ‘Enhanced’ apart is that it has a ‘Search’ option in the software.
+(See here for more details).

 iPod Classic vs iPod 5th Gen

 Here is a great article by Marc Heijligers examining the iPod Classic against the iPod 5th Generation.
-[Thanks to Clive who has found this archived copy of this article.]
+[Thanks to Clive who has found this archived copy of this article after the original one disappeared.]
 The article was also quoted here.
 Marc’s homepage is here.
 I have made a pdf copy of it here in case it goes missing again.
 Here is a quote from the article:

 “I noticed that the 6G sounds precise, crisp, but lacks 3D image and has an electronic haze to the sound.
 At first, this might sound like an improvement (crisp, detailed), but when listening more carefully and for longer times, it becomes fatiguing after a while.
 The 5G sounds less precise, but its timbre contains more harmonic information and sounds less electronic.
 For me, the 5G is closer to how I experience acoustic music in real life, and for me is the better sounding device overall.”

 He then goes on to do some measurements to back up his findings.

 This was his conclusion: